dmbarbour/wikilon/docs/Runtime.md

+**NOTE (May 2017):** I feel I've gotten tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2017.
+It's the GC and such that are causing much heartache.
+So I'm tabling the C runtime for now.
+I'll return after I have a version working reasonably well in Haskell.

-# Runtime Design
+# C Runtime Design

 A primary goal for runtime is performance of *applications*.
 Awelon's [application model](ApplicationModel.md) involves representing state within the dictionary via RESTful multi-agent patterns (e.g. publish-subscribe, tuple spaces).
-Evaluation, concurrent update, incremental computing, and so on each contribute to application performance.

-I'm also interested in predictable performance, and precise cost accounting so heavy users can (eventually) be charged appropriately.
-The runtime will aim to keep unpredictable performance features under client control via annotations and similar.
-I intend for Awelon runtime to be suitable at least for soft real-time systems to the extent that programmers control the nature and frequency of transactions on the dictionary.
+Thus, performance of processing these updates must be considered part of application performance, not just final evaluation costs.

+A related goal is predictable performance.
+Space and effort used by the runtime will be under client control.
+The costs of evaluation shouldn't vary widely from one run to another.
+Ideally, the runtime model should be suitable for soft real-time systems.

 Awelon is designed to afford efficient update patterns via secure hashes to name dictionaries from which another dictionary might inherit or contain.